This post points out bad aspects you’ll not hear us normally say. It doesn’t mean I’m unhappy or unfulfilled.

 What we want to say is, “We are dying here!
 Please help us!
 We need money!!”

-We can’t do that.
-We have to appear above money.
-We need to make it seem like money is something that we could probably use, but no big deal.
+That’s a no-no. We have to appear above money.
+Money should seem like something we could probably use, but no big deal.
 We’re walking by faith and trusting God to provide… That’s what we’re expected to display.

 You see, we don’t want it to seem like all we want from our supporters is money.
 It isn’t.